 The tree lined boulevard of Tatemachi

 Access: Tatemachi is a 5 minute walk from the Korinbo bus stop.
-The weekend Machi-Bus will take you there directly from Kanazawa Station in just 15 minutes.
+The Kanazawa Shopping Bus will also take you there directly from Kanazawa Station on weekends, public holidays, the year-end/New Year period, and the old Bon period.
 Here is a map of the location.

 Belsel is a major store on Tatemachi which stocks gothic, lolita, and punk style fashions